sspsmbd/hwblog/_posts/2025-05-05-class-nursery-hw-6-may-2025.md

-# Solution of Class Nursey -  6 May 2025
+# Solution of Class Nursery -  6 May 2025

 ### Homework will be updated soon